ITT-25/assignment-08-replicating-team-lila/documentation.md

 ## 3.2 Hand Landmark Detection

-TODO: describe how we use mediapipe to detect hand landmarks and that we extract only the fingertip and fingerbase positions for further processing
+Hand landmarks are detected using the MediaPipe framework, which supports tracking both hands at the same time.
+For the purpose of identifying key presses, only the fingertip and the finger base coordinates are extracted from the tracking data (see [3.5](#35-key-press-detection)).

 ## 3.3 Inverse Hand Landmark Perspective Transformation